opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 **Whether Singapore is the** **_forum conveniens_**

 55     With that, I turn to the second issue.
-The legal basis for the requirement that Singapore be the _forum c onveniens_ appears to be premised on O 11 r 2(2) of the ROC which provides that no leave to serve out of jurisdiction will be granted unless it is “made sufficiently to appear to the Court that the case is a proper one for service out of jurisdiction”: _PT Gunung Madu Plantations v Muhammad Jimmy Goh Mashun_ [2018] SGHC 64 at [30].
+The legal basis for the requirement that Singapore be the _forum c onveniens_ appears to be premised on O 11 r 2(2) of the ROC which provides that no leave to serve out of jurisdiction will be granted unless it is “made sufficiently to appear to the Court that the case is a proper one for service out of jurisdiction”: _PT Gunung Madu Plantations v Muhammad Jimmy Goh Mashun_ <span class="citation">[2018] SGHC 64</span> at [30].

 56     To establish this requirement, the two-stage test contained in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 (“ _The Spiliada_ ”) is to be applied:

  (a) The first stage is to determine by reference to the connecting factors, the natural forum, ie , the forum which has the most real and substantial connection with the dispute.
 The question is whether there is some other available and more appropriate forum, aside from Singapore, for

  the trial of the action.
 The relevant connecting factors would include locations of the parties, relevant witnesses, facts and evidence and the applicable law to the issues.
-Such connecting factors may also be grouped into five types, being personal connections, connections to events and transactions, governing law, other proceedings and shape of litigation: JIO Minerals FZC and others v Mineral Enterprises Ltd [2011] 1 SLR 391 (“ JIO Minerals ”) at [41]–[42].
+Such connecting factors may also be grouped into five types, being personal connections, connections to events and transactions, governing law, other proceedings and shape of litigation: JIO Minerals FZC and others v Mineral Enterprises Ltd <span class="citation">[2011] 1 SLR 391</span> (“ JIO Minerals ”) at [41]–[42].
 Where the defendant seeks to set aside leave to serve out of jurisdiction, the burden lies on the plaintiff to establish that Singapore is the more appropriate forum: Zoom Communic ations at [71].

  (b) As for the second stage, assuming that that Singapore is determined not to be the natural forum, the court is to consider whether there are circumstances by reason of which justice requires that the Singapore court ought to hear the matter.
 The court is concerned with whether justice to the parties can be delivered in the natural forum, although the court ought not to pass judgment on the competence of the judiciary in a foreign country: see JIO Minerals at [43].